lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 Comments, partial running:

-* If part of the input is already present and not modified present the corresponding rule will not run N.B.: Note that if you put your code into the inputs snakemake will detect when your code changes and automatically rerun the corresponding rule!
+* If part of the input is already present and not modified present the corresponding rule will not run Note that if you put your code into the inputs snakemake will detect when your code changes and automatically rerun the corresponding rule!
 * If you want to force running all rules even if part of the output is present use `snakemake --forceall`

 {% challenge "Explore the snakemake behaviour" %}